-BY KATE GUSTAFSON – Special to Sportsnet.ca
+BY KATE GUSTAFSON

-Mike spent his day sharing the moment with the people who have been part of the journey, those who’ve been part of his success and growth as an athlete and individual.
-Mike’s accolades include being the only player to hoist the Memorial Cup, the Calder Cup and the Stanley Cup.
+Mike spent his day sharing the moment with the people who had been part of the journey, those who’d been part of his success and growth as an athlete and individual — most notably, his parents, Norm and Irene.
+Mike’s accolades include hoisting the Memorial Cup, the Calder Cup and the Stanley Cup.
 He has also won gold at the 2005 World Junior Championships and Olympic gold with Canada’s men’s team in 2010.

 After the float plane dropped off the Cup, Mike’s day began with a breakfast at Dino’s, a local Greek restaurant owned by family friends and the Richards’ childhood neighbours.

 Following breakfast, he rode through the Kenora harbour aboard Grace Anne II with his family and was shuttled by the OPP Marine Unit to the docks for a procession into the Whitecap Pavilion.
 Mike greeted and took photos with thousands of fans from the community.

 No one ever describes the sacrifices, the move to a bigger city at 15 years old.
 The drafts.
 The losses.
 The injuries.
 The trades.
-Mike has certainly had his fair share of success and adversity, which makes bringing home the Cup so special.
+Mike certainly had his fair share of success and adversity, which made bringing home the Cup so special.